Nick Galifianakis (cartoonist)

 Galifianakis illustrated the book Tell Me About It: Lying, Sulking, Getting Fat ... and 56 Other Things NOT to Do While Looking for Love, authored by Hax in 2001.
 He has illustrated a number of books by writer and novelist Andrew Postman – and was nominated by the National Cartoonists Society for the 2006 Reuben Award for Outstanding Cartoonist of the Year in the Newspaper Illustration category.
 In 2010, Nick's first book of his cartoons was published: If You Loved Me, You'd Think This Was Cute: Uncomfortably True Cartoons About You.
 In 2012 Galifianakis won the Reuben Award for Advertising Illustration.
 In 2014 he co-authored The Art of Richard Thompson with David Apatoff and Bill Watterson In May, 2017 – while also serving as the host of the 71st annual National Cartoonists Society Reuben Awards – Nick was awarded a Reuben in the category of Newspaper Panel Cartoon for his work on "Nick & Zuzu."

 Biography

 Born in Durham, North Carolina, Galifianakis grew up in Falls Church, Virginia, and attended the University of North Carolina at Chapel Hill and American University in Washington, D.C.

 His career as a cartoonist followed earlier work as a cartoonist and illustrator for USA Today and U.S. News & World Report, and as a freelance cartoonist and illustrator with published illustrations in a variety of nationally distributed periodicals.

-Galifianakis is a first cousin of comedian Zach Galifianakis and nephew of former U. S. Representative Nick Galifianakis.
+Galifianakis is a first cousin of comedian Zach Galifianakis and nephew of former U.S. Representative Nick Galifianakis.
 He and Hax married in 1994.
 Divorced in 2002, they continue to collaborate on the column.
-He has remarried and has a daughter, Katerina with Zach Galifianakis as her godfather.
+He has remarried and has a daughter, Katerina.
+Zach Galifianakis is Katerina's godfather.